fill your brain with glass knowledge

 about glass fusing

-Glass fusing is one of the more diverse glass art forms.
+As can be seen, glass fusing is one of the most diverse glass art forms.

 This of course is our opinion – we are definitely biased towards Glass Fusing!